 The basic programming lab introduces students to features of the programming environment, to demonstrate coding and debugging techniques, and to implement example programs demonstrating concepts introduced earlier in the Introduction to Computing course (CSIS200).
+Co-requisite: CSIS 200.

 CSIS 286 OBJECT ORIENTED PROGRAMMING LAB